The heat kernel on curvilinear polygonal domains in surfaces: Heat spaces

 The purpose of the heat space construction is to create spaces on which the heat kernel and its trace are polyhomogeneous conormal distributions, abbreviated, pc.
 This is a natural class of functions within which to study partial differential equations on manifolds with corners; see \cite{etdeo1} and references therein.
 We briefly recap the definition here.
 To begin, we say that a subset $F\subseteq\mathbb C\times\mathbb N_0$ is an \em index set \em if $F$ is a discrete set satisfying the following properties: \begin{itemize} \item For all $N$, $F\cap\{\Re(z)<N\}$ is finite; \item If $(s,p)\in F$, then $(s+1,p)\in F$; \item If $(s,p)\in F$ and $p>0$, then $(s,p-1)\in F$. \end{itemize} The latter two conditions are sometimes omitted from this definition, but they give pc functions nice invariance properties; see \cite{grieser}.

-Let $X$ be an $n$-dimensional manifold with corners, and let $\{M_i\}_{i=1}^J$ be the set of its boundary hypersurfaces, that is, the set of all boundary faces of codimension one, corresponding to $k=1$ in Definition \ref{defmwc}.
-We say that $\mathcal F=(F_1,\ldots,F_J)$ is an \em index family \em for $X$ if each $F_i=\{(s_{ij},p_{ij})_{j=1}^{\infty}\}$ is an index set, ordered so that $s_{ij}$ are non-decreasing and $p_{ij}$ are non-increasing whenever $s_{ij}$ is unchanged.
-For each $i$, let $x^i$ be a \em boundary defining function \em for $M_i$; that is, a smooth, non-negative function $x^i : \overline{X} \to \R$ such that $x^i$ vanishes precisely at $M_i$ but the differential $dx^i$ is non-zero on $M_i$.
+Let $X$ be an $n$-dimensional manifold with corners, and let $\{M_i\}_{i=1}^J$ be the set of its boundary hypersurfaces, that is, the set of all boundary faces of codimension one.
+We say that $\mathcal F=(F_1,\ldots,F_J)$ is an \em index family \em for $X$ if each $F_i=\{(s_{ij},p_{ij})_{j=1}^{\infty}\}$ is an index set, ordered so that $s_{ij}\in\mathbb R$ are non-decreasing and $p_{ij}$ are non-increasing whenever $s_{ij}$ is unchanged.
+For each $i$, let $x^i$ be a \em boundary defining function \em for $M_i$; that is, a smooth, non-negative function $x^i : X \to \R$ such that $x^i$ vanishes precisely at $M_i$ but the differential $dx^i$ is non-zero on $M_i$.
+We may use boundary defining functions as coordinates on $X$.
 Finally, let $\cV_b$ denote the space of smooth vector fields on $X$ which are tangent to all boundaries.
 With this terminology, we define $\cA^{\mathcal F}(X)$, the space of polyhomogeneous conormal, or pc functions, to be the space of functions $f$ smooth on the interior of $X$ which have: \begin{itemize} \item generalized Taylor-like expansions at each boundary hypersurface $M_i$ of the form

 where for each $i$, the set $\{(s_{ij},p_{ij})\}$ is the index set $F_i$, enumerated so that $s_{ij}$ is non-decreasing; \item product type expansions of the same form at each corner (polyhomogeneous), \item and for which $Vf$ has expansions of the same type whenever $V$ is a product of elements of $\cV_b$ (conormal). \end{itemize} The union of these spaces over all possible index sets is denoted $\cA^*(X)$.
 Note that by definition these spaces are invariant under $\cV_b$, in the sense that for any $V\in\cV_b$ and any $u\in\cA^{\mathcal F}(X)$, $Vu\in\cA^{\mathcal F}(X)$ as well.
 Observe also that smooth functions on $X$ are pc with each index set consisting of $\mathbb N_0\times\{0\}$.